What is tinea versicolor?

 Symptoms of tinea versicolor include small, flat, round or oval spots that frequently form patches.
 The patches often occur on the chest, upper arms, or neck.
 Less often, they appear on the upper thighs or face.

 The spots can be lighter or darker than the skin around them.
 They are flat and may be white, pink, red, tan, brown, purple, or gray-black, depending on your skin color.
 The patches often have fine scales and may itch.

 Your doctor often can tell if you have tinea versicolor by looking at the spots.

-He or she may look at a sample (scraping) of the infected skin under a microscope.
+The doctor may look at a sample (scraping) of the infected skin under a microscope.
 The test used most often for this is the KOH test.
-This can show whether the problem is caused by a fungus.
+Or the doctor may use a special light called a Wood's lamp to look closely at your spots.
+Both of these tests can show whether the problem is caused by a fungus.